 Thomas Dermine was born in Charleroi and spent his entire childhood and adolescence there.
-He then went on to study management engineering at the Solvay Brussels School, which he completed with a course in political science at the Université Libre de Bruxelles.
+He studied Dutch at the Abdijschool in Dendermonde and then went on to study management engineering at the Solvay Brussels School, which he completed with a course in political science at the Université Libre de Bruxelles.

 He continues his academic career at Harvard University in Boston on a scholarship from the Belgian American Education Foundation (Francqui Fellow).
 There he will collaborate with Professor Jeffrey Liebman, advisor to President Obama on issues related to social innovation.

-Thomas then worked until early 2016 as a consultant at McKinsey in several countries and joined the Kamet Ventures start-up incubator in London working on technological innovation projects.
+From 2009 until 2016 he worked as a consultant in several countries and joined the Kamet Ventures start-up incubator in London working on technological innovation projects.

 In November 2019, he becomes Director of the Institut Emile Vandervelde (IEV), the Study Centre of the Belgian Socialist Party, succeeding Gilles Doutrelepont.
 In this position, Thomas will actively participate, alongside Paul Magnette, in the negotiations for the formation of the Belgian federal government for the period 2019-2020.

-When the De Croo Government was formed on 1 October 2020, Thomas was appointed Secretary of State for Economic Recovery and Strategic Investments in charge of Science Policy, attached to the Minister of Economy and Labour, Pierre-Yves Dermagne.
+On 1 October 2020, when the De Croo government was formed, Thomas Dermine was appointed Secretary of State for Economic Recovery and Strategic Investments in charge of Science Policy, deputy to the Minister of Economy and Labour, Pierre-Yves Dermagne.